milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Young people may prefer starting with the Privacy for young people page.
 That page highlights information that may be helpful for young people.

-For individuals in the United States, please refer to our U.S. State Data Privacy Notice and the Washington State Consumer Health Data Privacy Policy for additional information about the processing of your personal data, and your rights under applicable U.S. State data privacy laws.
+For individuals in the United States, please refer to our U.S. State Data Privacy Notice and the Consumer Health Data Privacy Policy for additional information about the processing of your personal data, and your rights under applicable U.S. State data privacy laws.

 Personal data we collect
 How we use personal data